fmalmeida/ngs-preprocess/docs/config.rst

 .. code-block:: groovy

   /*

-   * Configuration File to run fmalmeida/ngs-preprocess pipeline.
+                                        fmalmeida/ngs-preprocess pipeline configuration file

+                      Maintained by Felipe Marques de Almeida
+                      Contact: almeidafmarques@outlook.com

+                      This file conatains all the parameters that are required by the pipeline.
+                      Some of them can be left in blank and other ones need a proper configuration.
+                      Every file containing a parameter will contain comments to guide its configuration.

    */

   /*

-   * Customizable parameters
+                      Customizable parameters

+                      All parameters are set under the params {} function.

+                      Please do not change anything before the = sign.

+                      Fields must be configured and set with values after the = sign.

+                                  E.g. param1 = 'user_value_1'

    */

   params {
     /*

-     * General (mandatory) Parameters
+                      General (mandatory) Parameters

      */

     outdir  = 'output'                                     // Sets output directory threads = 2                                            // Sets number of threads to be used

     /*

+                      NF tower setup parameters

+    */

+    use_tower   = false
+    tower_token = ''

+    /*

-     * Parameters for short reads preprocessing
+                      Parameters for short reads preprocessing

      */

     shortreads = ''                                       // Path to shortreads.
 Examples: 'SRR6307304_{1,2}.fastq' | 'SRR7128258*'
     shortreads_type = ''                                  // Type of shortreads.
 Values: paired | single
     clip_r1 = 0                                           // Number of bases to ALWAYS clip from 5' (read 1) end, despite base qualities